 Mr. Stevens received his J.D., with distinction, from Emory University School of Law in 1993, where he was an editor of the Emory Law Journal, elected to the Order of the Coif and received the Lexis Excellence in Writing Award.
 He received his undergraduate degree, with high honors, in 1990 from Emory University, where he was elected to Phi Beta Kappa.

 Mr. Stevens serves as special executive compensation counsel to many publicly traded companies, closely-held businesses, and individual executives, including:

-- one of the nation’s preeminent energy services companies;
+- One of the nation’s preeminent energy services companies.

-- the world’s largest home improvement retailer;
+- The world’s largest home improvement retailer.

-- a national real estate investment company;
+- A national real estate investment and service company.

 Representative transactional experience includes: